pado31/linux_setup/README.md

 # Linux setup
 Scripts and dotfiles for set Linux up.

-Each branch is a specific configuration.
+Each branch is a specific configuration/distribution.